reframejs/reframe/readme.md

 ## Why Reframe

 There are many web frameworks out there with huge adoption, including Ruby on Rails, Django and Next.js.
-So why do we need another one?
+So, why do we need another one?
 The main reasons are around flexibility.

 Web frameworks have a bad reputation regarding flexibility.